matt-vonhippel/one-shot-calculator/README.md

 That's up to you!
 Here are some things I could do if people are interested:

--More professionalism: I could set up this to actually work with `pip`, or otherwise do more "real Python package" things.
+- More professionalism: I could set up this to actually work with `pip`, or otherwise do more "real Python package" things.

--More user-friendliness: I could set this up so you don't have to know as much about Python to use it, possibly with some sort of web interface.
+- More user-friendliness: I could set this up so you don't have to know as much about Python to use it, possibly with some sort of web interface.

--More editions: I could do this for a different edition of D&D, Pathfinder, or some other appropriate RPG.
+- More editions: I could do this for a different edition of D&D, Pathfinder, or some other appropriate RPG.
 In order to do that I need a CSV full of monsters for that edition.
 I have one for AD&D 1e and 2e, so I might do that next.

--More examples: I'd love to include a super-high-optimization build in the examples notebook.
+- More examples: I'd love to include a super-high-optimization build in the examples notebook.
 If someone can walk me through a standard opener for the Mailman or Cindy or the like I can add that as an example.

--More sensitivity: In order for the one-shot histograms to be fully accurate they need to take into account immunities.
+- More sensitivity: In order for the one-shot histograms to be fully accurate they need to take into account immunities.
 I could add some code to process_csv to add columns for common types of immunities so you can condition on them in your one-shot distributions.

--More versatility: If you're skeptical about one-shotting things, there is a more "normal" concept, average damage per round (DPR).
+- More versatility: If you're skeptical about one-shotting things, there is a more "normal" concept, average damage per round (DPR).
 It would be easy to add a DPR calculator.
 I could also give you an overall one-shot percentage with a given encoutner table, or even try to make a setup to answer more complicated questions like whether you can kill a monster before it kills you.

--More efficiency: This code is quite slow!
+- More efficiency: This code is quite slow!
 It could probably be a lot faster.

--More fun stuff: Want code for specific spells?
+- More fun stuff: Want code for specific spells?
 Anarchic Initiate Chaotic Surges?
 Other specialized things?

 ## Acknowledgements